 - EPub Compatibility – Simplifies self-publishing as you can export documents into Kindle EPub3 format.

 When you first download the software, you’ll want to spend some time consulting the very thorough video tutorials.
 This is quite substantial, so unless you’re very ambitious, you probably won’t want to tackle it all in one sitting.

 The best way to start using Scrivener, once you’ve browsed around a little and studied the tutorial, is to actually start writing.
 Then, if you encounter difficulties, you can watch a tutorial on that topic.
 The following are some of the steps and features that can help elevate your writing.

 Choose a Template

 Unless you’re only writing for yourself, you need to create documents in a specific format.
-In some cases, such as submitting an academic paper or screenplay, the wrong format will instantly disqualify your work no matter how good the writing is.
+In some cases, such as submitting an academic paper or screenplay, the wrong format will instantly disqualify your work, no matter how good the writing is.
 Scrivener gives you many options for templates.

-The template you choose will depend on what kind of document you’re creating such as an article, short story, novel, blog, term paper, or screenplay.
-If you’re writing a script, you can also choose more specialized templates for genres such as stage plays, documentaries, comic books, and even BBC radio and TV format.
+The template you choose will depend on what kind of document you’re creating, such as an article, short story, novel, blog, term paper, or screenplay.
+If you’re writing a script, you can also choose more specialized templates for genres such as stage plays, documentaries, comic books, and even BBC radio and TV formats.
 When you start a project, remember to give it a relevant and memorable file name so you don’t lose track of it.